craighillelson/aws-club/README.md

 Create an auto-scaling group with at least two instances using a launch template.
 Delete one of the instaces in the group.
 See if it is replaced.

 ➡️ [step by step instructions](ec2-create-an-auto-scaling-group.md)

+## DynamoDB
+1. Upload [music.csv](music.csv) to an S3 bucket.
+1. Import the CSV file into a DynamoDB table named "Music".